pydata/xarray/CORE_TEAM_GUIDE.md

 - Project organization (run / attend developer meetings, coordinate with sponsors),
 - Project evangelism (advertise xarray to new users),
 - Community contact (represent xarray in user communities such as [Pangeo](https://pangeo.io/)),
-- Key project contact (represent xarray's perspective within key related projects like numpy, Zarr or Dask),
+- Key project contact (represent xarray's perspective within key related projects like NumPy, Zarr or Dask),
 - Project fundraising (help write and administrate grants that will support xarray),
 - Improve documentation or tutorials (especially on [`tutorial.xarray.dev`](https://tutorial.xarray.dev/)),
 - Presenting or running tutorials (such as those we have given at the SciPy conference),